MohamedHamdy1984/booking-course-plugin/README.md

 ### Common Issues

 1. **Time slots not showing**
-   - Ensure teachers are added and marked as active
+   - Ensure providers are added and marked as active
-   - Check teacher availability settings
+   - Check provider availability settings
    - Verify WooCommerce product is marked as bookable

 2. **Checkout fields not appearing**